 Other Ways to Show Support

-- personal care items (soap, shampoo, feminine products)
+- Personal care items (soap, toothpaste, shampoo, feminine products, etc.)

 The Family Violence Project is accepting donations of used cell phones that are not currently activated or connected to a cellular service provider.
 Your donated cell phone will be used in one of two ways.
 If it’s in good working condition, it will be cleared of all information and used as an emergency 911 phone by someone experiencing domestic violence.
 Cell phones that are not in good working condition, or that have been collected in excess of the needs of our emergency program, will be used as part of a fundraising effort sponsored by Shelter Alliance, a program of cell phone recycling company, GRC Wireless Recycling.
 Through Shelter Alliance, nonprofit organizations raise funds by recycling used cell phones donated by businesses and community members to benefit participating nonprofits.
 For more information, please contact Jaime at [email protected].